natj/natj.github.io/index.md

 I am a researcher working on fields like relativistic astrophysics and computational physics focusing mainly on compact objects like neutron stars and black holes.
 For this I use tools such as pen & paper and supercomputers.

-Currently I am a Nordita Fellow in [Nordic Institute for Theoretical Physics](http://www.nordita.org) (Nordita, Stockholm, Sweden).
-I am also an avid open-source science & software advocate so you can find most of my research and codes freely [available](https://github.com/natj).
+I am a Nordita Fellow in [Nordic Institute for Theoretical Physics](http://www.nordita.org) (Nordita, Stockholm, Sweden).
+I am also an avid open-source science & software advocate so you can find my research and codes freely [available](https://github.com/natj).

 ### Research